 Jobs with the US American Indian Health Service (IHS)

-Jobs available and relative to Native Americans in the USA stood at approximately 3,000 vacancies on Labor Day 2014.
+Jobs available and relative to Native Americans in the USA stood at approximately 3,000 vacancies during Autumn 2016.
 Many of these positions involve diabetes prevention and treatment in a portfolio of other duties.

 Highest Demand Job Titles are: